Performer, Songwriter, Musician, Folk, Country, Gospel and Instrumental

 Carmel and Jude Iddison performing at the Stirling Mess Hall during the

 ANZAC Albany Commemoration.

-It's always encouraging to receive positive comments from shows and listeners to radio stations who play my music
+Radio stations continue to play my music.
+Heard Macca on Australia All Over play "My Nullarbor Home" on Australia All Over last Sunday - Jan.
+14th 2018.
+It's always encouraging to receive positive comments from shows and listeners to radio stations who play my music.

 Have just been previewing Out of This World for North West FM in the northern suburbs of Melbourne - and for a change what a pleasure listening to a CD became!!